 There’s no mail, there is no cable television and the closest town is miles away.
 At night time when it’s dark, it’s really dark; making it ideal for star gazing and a place that Galileo too would have loved.

 It’s the perfect place to make bread.
 And I make a lot of bread recipes when I’m here.

 I love using ginger in the kitchen but I’ve never put it in bread.
-The original recipe for this blueberry ginger bread calls for fresh ginger and sanding sugar, two commodities I did not have on hand at our small oasis.
+The original recipe for this blueberry and ginger bread calls for fresh ginger and sanding sugar.
+These are two ingredients I did not have on hand at our small oasis.

 - 1 tablespoon unsalted butter softened for pan

 - 2 cups unbleached flour plus a spoonful for pan

 - 3/4 cup granulated sugar

 - 1 tablespoon baking soda